giobarc/GOrGONA/README.md

 Most of the parameters can be changed, but only by expert users (please, contact us for more detailed information in this sense).
 For beginners, we suggest to leave these parameters unchanged and follow these steps:\
 2.1: (line 9) change "parallel_unseeded_XxYy" by specifying the two metals you have chosen;\
 2.2: (line 16) change "SizeEnd1" by choosing the size of the cluster;\
-2.3: (line 20) change "SizeStart1" in 0, specify the same "SizeEnd1" chosen at the previous step and choose the mesh to sweep composition range by specifying "Pruning1": for example, if "SizeEnd1"=100 and if you choose "Pruning1"=20, you will run parallel BH simulations at the following compositions: (20,80), (40,60), (60,40) and (80,20) for mixed clusters and two more runs for the pure compositions (100,0) and (0,100).
+2.3: (line 20) change "SizeStart1" in 0, specify the same value of "SizeEnd1" (Cluster Size) chosen at the previous step and choose the mesh to sweep composition range by specifying "Pruning1": for example, if "SizeEnd1"=100 and if you choose "Pruning1"=20, you will run parallel BH simulations at the following compositions: (20,80), (40,60), (60,40) and (80,20) for mixed clusters and two more runs for the pure compositions (100,0) and (0,100).

 Step 3: go into the folder "parallel_unseeded_XxYy" and:\
 3.1: put in the folder the correct force field file; a collection of force fields is provided in the "database_ff" folder;\